ajithyaasaf/smartbuilder1/replit.md

 - Environment variables support

 ## Changelog
+- January 25, 2025: Updated company name from "BuildMasters" to "Smart Builders & Developers" across all pages, SEO schemas, and admin credentials
 - January 25, 2025: Updated all pages (Home, Services, Gallery, Footer) to reflect correct 22+ years timeline and M Rajan's founding date of 2002
 - January 25, 2025: Updated About page timeline and content to accurately reflect M Rajan's professional journey from 1996-2024
 - January 25, 2025: Enhanced About page with comprehensive M Rajan founder profile including education, professional memberships, and detailed experience